Skip to content

 2. It has a low Code Health: That regular work is likely to be more expensive and pose higher risk than necessary, and

-3. It is degrading: The trends indicate that as ReactFiberBeginWork.js is worked on, it’s code health declines.
-This is evident by the historic code health score in the preceding figure, which shows that over the past year the code health has declined from 4 down to 1.
+3. It is degrading: The trends indicate that as ReactFiberBeginWork.js is worked on, its code health declines.
+This is evident by the historic code health score in the preceding figure, which shows that over the past year the code health has declined from 4 down to 2.41.

 Now, before we dig deeper I’d like to share a related discovery.
 Codescene.io has the React codebase as a public showcase analysis.
-That showcase analysis is based on a historic snapshot of React as it looked in 2018.
+You can follow the demo project here (use desktop).
+Below we see a historic snapshot of React as it looked in 2018.
 This makes for an interesting comparison, so let’s look at the historic findings on the ReactFiberBeginWork.js hotspot:

 Historic analysis results for the current React hotspot.